US women beat Russia 5-0, early showdown with Canada next

 No medal will be on the line Thursday, just positioning for the semifinals.
 That made tuning up the offense a must for the Americans with Canada routing its first two opponents 9-1 after a 4-1 win over Finland earlier Tuesday.

-Kacey Bellamy opened the scoring off a pass from Lamoureux-Davidson in the first.
-Lamoureux-Davidson added two goals, and Gigi Marvin and Hannah Brandt each had a goal.
-Nicole Hensley, who started the U.S. win over Canada in the 2017 world championship, made 13 saves in her Olympic debut.
+Gigi Marvin and Hannah Brandt each had a goal.
+Hensley, who started the U.S. win over Canada in the 2017 world championship, made 13 saves in her Olympic debut.
+U.S. coach Robb Stauber rotated his goalies, putting Hensley in net after playing Maddie Rooney in a 3-1 opening win over Finland.

 The Americans had played the Russians in the Olympics only once before, and they routed them 13-0 in 2010 at Vancouver setting a single-game record for the U.S. in the games.